electron/forge/.github/pull_request_template.md

 - [ ] The changes are appropriately documented (if applicable).
 - [ ] The changes have sufficient test coverage (if applicable).
 - [ ] The testsuite passes successfully on my local machine (if applicable).
+- [ ] I have added or changed one or more dependencies (if applicable)

 **Summarize your changes:**